Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Analysis

 We emphasize the use of $\texttt{NN}$ in \equref{eq: post flow}, which differs from classic rectified flow formulations.
 Importantly, the use of $\texttt{NN}$ automatically balances between 1) already-high-quality generations; and 2) low-quality generations.
-If $\hat{\data}$ is already a high-fidelity generation,~\ie,~close to $\setreal$, $\hat{\data} - \texttt{NN}(\hat{\data}, \setreal)$ will be extremely small, providing a negligible learning signal.
-In contrast, generations that are far away from the real data,~\eg,~those that are misguided by incorrect signals from the classifier, will be dragged toward the real distribution.
-Based on our study in~\secref{sec: cg} and~\secref{sec: cfg}, the training will focus on generations around decision boundaries as they exhibit strong learning signals.
+Based on our study in~\secref{sec: cg} and~\secref{sec: cfg}, the training will focus on generations around decision boundaries where low-quality generations usually occur.
+Concretely, if $\hat{\data}$ is already a high-fidelity generation,~\ie,~close to $\setreal$, $\hat{\data} - \texttt{NN}(\hat{\data}, \setreal)$ will be extremely small, providing a negligible learning signal.
 In practice, inspired by~\cite{Tong2023ImprovingAG}, we do not always use the nearest neighbor $\texttt{NN}(\hat{\data}, \setreal)$.
 Instead, we first find top-$k$ nearest neighbors and randomly select one from the top-$k$ as the target during each training iteration.
-Injecting this randomness provides more opportunities to avoid local optima.
+This randomness provides more opportunities to avoid local optima.